arjo129/wgpu_rt_lidar/README.md

 ## Future improvements

 Currently this relies on a seperate GPU call per sensor.
 It should be possible to Batch multiple sensor calls from the same scene.
 However, there will need to be some work done to perform kernel fusion.
+I would also be open to new sensor types being added (like imaging sonars etc.).